Enrollment

 13.7% of students at Spanish Fork High are eligible for free lunch, compared to the Utah average of 28.0%.

-The largest demographic group at Spanish Fork High is White at 79.0%.
-The school serves a diverse student body in SPANISH FORK, UT.
+The largest demographic group at Spanish Fork High is White at 79.0% of enrollment, in Spanish Fork, UT.

-Spanish Fork High has a Resource Investment Index of 46/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Spanish Fork High has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).